 - Predictive control which uses machine learning to study the patterns of energy consumption and adjusts the operation in anticipation of the changing conditions.

 Predictive control is by far the most innovative and efficient approach holding the biggest potential for energy savings.
 However, the use of artificial intelligence (AI) is fairly new and very few facility managers are aware of this opportunity.

 Fortunately, it is about to change.
-As an example, BeeBryte generates up to 40 % savings with its automated & predictive HVAC control software and has helped reduce thousands of tons of CO2 emissions to date in Singapore and in France.
+As an example, BeeBryte generates up to 40 % savings with its automated & predictive HVAC control solution and has helped reduce thousands of tons of CO2 emissions to date in Singapore and in France.

 How does predictive control work and what are some of its benefits?

 The solution collects data from the machines, temperature sensors and electrical meters.
 The data is analysed in-real time in combination with external information, such as the weather forecast to anticipate thermal needs.
 Then the optimisation solution sends the appropriate commands to the HVAC equipment.
 Imagine a solution turning down automatically your air conditioning in the office even before you realized you were too cold!
 You save money while improving comfort!